QuentinRa/intellij-ocaml-plugin/README-dev.md

 * [ ] Create a parser/lexer, handle HTML + tags
 * [ ] Implement the "render mode" for sources
+* [x] Added an annotator for elements between brackets

 Additionally, it would be good if we can generate the documentation.